 - Newborn Metabolic Screen - All newborns are screened before they leave the hospital for a group of endocrine, metabolic, genetic and hematologic diseases.
 Using a tiny sample of blood drawn from your baby's heel, these tests are performed at a Rhode Island Department of Health regulated laboratory.
 Early identification of these disorders allows for early treatment and prevention of more serious illness.
 The test results are mailed directly to your baby's doctor.

 Your baby's primary care physician can provide further information to you.
-But, please do not hesitate to ask our staff or your doctor to explain the reasons for the tests to your satisfaction.
+Please do not hesitate to ask our staff or your doctor to explain the reasons for the tests to your satisfaction.